manizha01/resume-project/README.md

 page 6 (download) this is not a page it is link to my resume when I click it opens my resume, I can download my resume from footer as well because I put a link there too.

-# I will continue editing my readme fill too
+# I will continue editing my readme file